 Many doctors and “co-conspirators” in Medicare fraud cases never intended to “mastermind a scheme.”
 Often, medical professionals just get fed up with the system, or they spot an opportunity that they think won’t harm anyone.
 The scheme slowly gains momentum over time, and it becomes harder and harder to stop — similar to how it’s hard to stop eating disgusting fast food or smoking cigarettes, because you basically get addicted to the dopamine rush.

 Of course, you still need to construct a powerful and thorough defense to your Los Angeles Medicare fraud charges.
-The team at the Kraut Law Group has the wherewithal, legal understanding, and outside resources to help you put up an extremely stiff defense.
+The team at the Kraut Criminal & DUI Lawyers has the wherewithal, legal understanding, and outside resources to help you put up an extremely stiff defense.
 Get in touch with Michael Kraut and his colleagues today to go over what you need to do to battle back against your serious charges.